-- a fragment of 2332 base pairs
+a fragment of 2332 base pairs

-- a fragment of 1875 base pairs with the kanr gene (but no origin of replication)
+a fragment of 1875 base pairs with the lean gene (but no origin of replication) and the lean share sticky ends electrophoresis in an agarose gel.

-- both fragments have sticky ends

-These fragments can be visualized by subjecting the digestion mixtures to electrophoresis in an agarose gel.
 Because of its negatively-charged phosphate groups, DNA migrates toward the positive electrode (anode) when a direct current is applied.
 The smaller the fragment, the farther it migrates in the gel.